Best Practices for Creating Connectors

 Task Queue

 Actions that may be batched or divided over multiple threads due to a large load or volume should be offloaded to the task queue.
-Using this method, you can offload multiple tasks at once to multiple instances and over multiple threads.
-You can also run these tasks in the background without the user request waiting for it.
-Make sure that the end-user is aware that something is going on by setting a certain Task Status, or maybe implementing a progress log.
+Using this method, you can simultaneously offload multiple tasks to multiple instances, and over multiple threads.
+You can also run these tasks in the background without having to wait for a user request.
+Make sure that the end user is aware that something is going on by setting a certain Task Status, or by implementing a progress log.

 If you are using Studio Pro 8.18 or older, you can consider using the process queue.
 See the Replacing Process Queue section of Task Queue for the difference between these functionalities.